It's Halloween Week at the Manor

 Music at a party is not background noise.
 It is the emotional score of the evening, and if you get it wrong (too loud, too quiet, wrong genre, same energy for 5 hours), your guests will feel it even if they cannot name the problem.

 A good Halloween playlist is not a Spotify search for “Halloween party” and hitting shuffle.
 Those playlists are 200 tracks of Monster Mash, Thriller, and Ghostbusters on repeat, interleaved with random death metal that clears the room.
 You need a curated arc.
+If you are still in the planning stage, our party planning checklist includes a music timeline so you do not forget this step.

 The Energy Arc